-2022 marks 100 years since Henry Morris became Chief Education Officer for Cambridgeshire, and so to mark this occasion the Trust is holding a conference to bring people together to reflect on his work and values, and to consider the relevance of these for the future.
+2022 marks 100 years since Henry Morris became Chief Education Officer for Cambridgeshire, and so to mark this occasion the Trust held a conference to bring people together to reflect on his work and values, and to consider the relevance of these for the future.

 4.45 – 5.15 pm Arrival: Registration and Refreshments